ASRBench/asrbench/docs/configuration.md

 section of the YAML file.

 ## Output
+??? info "Optional Section"
+    This section is optional.
+If not provided, the framework will use default values: the type will be csv, the filename will be asrbench, and the directory will be the current directory.

-In this section, we configure [OutputCtx](), where we define:
+In this section, we configure [OutputCtx](./references/output.md), where we define:

 - type: Type of output file, such as csv or json.
 - dir: Directory where the file will be saved.
 - filename: Base name of the file, which will be combined with a timestamp.

-!!! info "Optional Section"
-    This section is optional.
-If not provided, the framework will use default values: the type will be csv, the filename will be asrbench, and the directory will be the current directory.

 ## Datasets

 In this section, we define the datasets that will be used in the benchmark.
-For each [dataset](), we provide:
+For each [Dataset](./references/dataset.md), we provide:

 - identifier: A unique name for the dataset.
 - audio_dir: Directory where the audio files for transcription are located.